etcd/raspi-home-sensors/README.md

 ## Set up Google Sheet

-After setting up a service account for interacting with the Sheets APi, create a Google Sheet which will act as a database for this project.
+After setting up a service account for interacting with the Sheets API, create a Google Sheet which will act as a database for this project.
 Name it whatever you want.

 Then, share it with the service account's email and give it Editor permissions.
 The service account's email can be found in `client_secret.json` as the `client_email` field; alternatively, you can find it on Google Cloud on the `APIs & Services > Credentials` page.